 Board of Directors

 Impact100 Sonoma is governed by an all-volunteer Board of Directors, each of whom is responsible for a particular aspect and function of operation.
 Board members also chair the committees of volunteers who keep the organization running.
-If you are interested in participating on our Board, please contact our Governance Chair, Judith Walsh at email@example.com.View the 2018-2019 Impact100 Sonoma organization chart
+If you are interested in participating on our Board, please contact our Governance Chair, Debbe Noto at firstname.lastname@example.org.View the 2020-2021 Impact100 Sonoma organization chart

 Sarah joined Impact100 in 2017 as a NextGen member and happily said yes to all the new opportunities that came her way.
 Inspired by her mother’s commitment to community and social causes, Sarah has found her tribe within Impact100 Sonoma.
 With a background in travel and hospitality, she spent many years traveling and meeting new people through work, and is now learning the wine industry from within the marketing team at a family-owned wine company in Sonoma.
 Sarah and her husband have lived in Sonoma for over ten years.
 When she isn’t working or volunteering, Sarah is trying to slow down time while raising a young daughter.

 Sandee joined Impact100 in 2016 after she and her husband bought a second home in Sonoma.
 Falling in love with Sonoma, they gave up their Hawaii Island home of 17 years and moved to Sonoma full time in 2018.
 After 25 years away from the Bay Area, Sandee especially enjoys living close to her childen and grandchildren and is happy to be making wonderful new friends through her involvement with Newcomers and Transcendence Theater Company as well as Impact100.